 The Institute of World Politics expects that a full-time student will complete the MA program in a little more than two years (52 credits completed at the pace described in the chart below).
 Likewise, full-time students are expected to complete the certificate program in one year (20 credits completed at the pace described in the chart below).

-If a student were to enroll as an MA student in the fall of 2014, they would be evaluated for SAP at the end of the spring 2015 semester.
-The student must have completed 8 credits in both the fall 2014 and spring 2015 semesters to maintain satisfactory academic progress.
+If a student were to enroll as an MA student in the Fall of 2018, they would be evaluated for SAP at the end of the Spring 2019 semester.
+The student must have completed 8 credits in both the Fall 2018 and Spring 2019 semesters to maintain satisfactory academic progress.
 Additionally, the student must maintain a 3.0 GPA during this period.

-If a student were to enroll as an MA student in the summer of 2014, they will be evaluated for SAP at the end of the spring 2015 semester.
-Because the Institute does not include summer classes in the published length of the program, the student must complete 16 credits between the three semesters: summer 2014, fall 2014 and spring 2015.
-However, please remember that, in order to be eligible for financial aid, students must be enrolled at least as "half-time" students (minimum of 6 credits in the semester).
+If a student were to enroll as an MA student in the summer of 2018, they will be evaluated for SAP at the end of the Spring 2019 semester.
+Because the Institute does not include summer classes in the published length of the program, the student must complete 16 credits between the three semesters: Summer 2018, Fall 2018, and Spring 2019.
+However, please remember that, in order to be eligible for financial aid, students must be enrolled at least as "half-time" students (with a minimum of 6 credits in the semester).